 7:00 - 7:50 AM | Speakers: Melissa Labant, J.D., CPA/PFS, CFP®, CGMA and Jonathan Horn, CPA, CGMA

-During this session, we will discuss the graduation and hiring trends of the profession and other influences.
-Then, we will transition to discuss the AICPA’s efforts to grow the CPA pipeline—from high school through licensure.
-We’ll highlight opportunities where you can get involved and make an impact.
+During this session, we will discuss the graduation, hiring, and licensure trends in the CPA profession.
+Then, we will transition to discuss the Association’s efforts to grow the CPA pipeline—from high school through licensure.
+We’ll highlight resources and opportunities where you can get involved and make an impact.

 The Disruption in Financial Services: The Importance of Multicultural Marketing 1:30 - 2:45 PM | Speaker: Tariq Khan